abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Balls](../01_set/elements.svg)

 Let's construct a set, call it $G$ (as gray) that contains *all* of them as elements.
+There can only be one such set, because a sets have no structure.

+{: .definition}

+> A set is a collection of items, that contains no structure, other than which items belong to it.

-There can only be one such set: because a set has no structure (there is no order, no ball goes before or after another, there are no members which are "special" with respect to their membership of the set.)
-Two sets that contain the same elements are just two pictures of the same set.
+So, there is no order, no position, no ball goes before or after another, there are no members which are "special" with respect to their membership of the set.
+Two sets that contain the same elements are just pictures of the same set.

 ![The set of all balls](../01_set/all.svg)